7 Land-climate interactions

 The longwave radiation components are a substantial fraction of net radiation.
 In Figure 7.2, they are referred to as “thermal”.
 The outgoing longwave radiation \(L\uparrow\) is on average 398 W m-2 and is a function of the Earth’s surface temperature and emissivity, following the Stefan-Boltzmann law (Equation 7.3), plus the incident longwave radiation reflected (not absorbed) by the surface: \[ L\uparrow = \varepsilon \sigma T^4 + (1-\varepsilon) L\downarrow \tag{7.4}\] Note that \(\varepsilon\) is used in Equation 7.4 as the absorbtivity and in Equation 7.3 as the emissivity.
 This is because the two are equal.

-Clouds absorb radiation emitted by the earth surface and re-emit a large fraction of it.
-In absence of clouds, much less radiation is absorbed and re-emitted by the atmosphere.
+Clouds absorb radiation emitted by the Earth’s surface and re-emit a large fraction of it.
+In the absence of clouds, much less radiation is absorbed and re-emitted by the atmosphere.
 Therefore, the incoming longwave radiation depends strongly on the presence of clouds.

 The energy available from radiative fluxes is converted into a sensible heat flux (\(H\)), a latent heat flux (\(\lambda E\)), and a ground heat flux (\(G\), Figure 7.1 b).
 Following energy conservation, net radiation is equal to the sum of these three heat fluxes. \[ R_n = H + \lambda E + G \tag{7.5}\]